benc-uk/kube-workshop/04-deployment/readme.md

 If you want to take this workshop slowly and research how to do this in order to build the required YAML yourself, you can use [the Kubernetes docs](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) and the following hints:

 - `Deployment` should be used with a single replica.
 - The image to be run is `mongo:latest`.
+Note: This is not really part of our app, it's the the public MongoDB image hosted on Dockerhub.
 - The port **27017** should be exposed from the container.
 - Do not worry about persistence or using a `Service` at this point.

-Alternatively you can use the YAML below, don't worry this isn't cheating, in the real world nobody writes Kubernetes manifests from scratch 🙂
+Alternatively you can use the YAML below, don't worry this isn't cheating, in the real world everyone is too busy to write Kubernetes manifests from scratch 😉

 <details markdown="1">
 <summary>Click here for the MongoDB deployment YAML</summary>